Identification, Images, & Information

 Remarks

-Larvae of lacewings and lady beetles that feed on Aphis nerii may have developmental problems during pupation, and either emerge with deformities (especially of the wings), or fail to emerge at all.
+Aphis nerii pick up deadly cardiac glycosides from the host plant, deposit them in their bodies, and exuded as part of cornicle secretions.
+Larvae of lacewings and lady beetles that feed on A. nerii may have problems pupating and emerge with deformities (especially of the wings) or fail to emerge.

 Print References